 Being a stakeholder in a large software development project increasingly means keeping track of what’s going on across multiple different systems.
-The planning of the development is less and less managed in word documents and spreadsheets, and more and more tracked in specialized software.
+Development planning becomes less and less managed in word documents and spreadsheets, and more and more tracked in specialized software.
 Confluence, Jira, DevOps, Github, CI/CD services, and more are typical systems to keep track of if you want to know what’s going on at all times.
-In this article, I’ll show how you can have each of these services post updates to a slack channel so that you can keep an overview of what’s going on from the one place you’re always ON.
-I’m going to be focusing on the Atlassian SaaS suite, more specifically Confluence, Jira, and Bitbucket together with the Laravel Forges server management system linked to slack in this article.
-You will however most likely be able to do the exact same things with other similar systems including Microsoft Teams.
+In this article, we’ll demonstrate how you can configure each of these services to share updates with a Slack channel, allowing you to centralize your overview of ongoing activities.
+Our focus will be on the Atlassian SaaS suite, particularly Confluence, Jira, and Bitbucket.
+We’ll also explore the integration of the Laravel Forge server management system with Slack.
+Moreover, you can likely apply the techniques discussed here to other comparable systems, like Microsoft Teams.

 Confluence – the truth is in the cloud

 Confluence is your place of truth in the cloud for all information about a project.
-Here you can keep important files, share links, and organize the content in pages that are linked together like a wiki.
+You can use this platform to store important files, share links, and arrange content into interconnected pages resembling a wiki.
 Confluence is the place where your top-level stakeholders work, your product owners, and business analysts.

 Jira – Planning and executing the development

 Jira is where you plan the development of a project with your development team.
-Here you divide the projects and Epics, stories, and tasks, and plan your work in sprints and versions.
-As the development team works on the tasks they transition them between different statuses: “TODO”, “IN PROGRESS”, “QA”, and “DONE”.
-These status changes, as well as comments on the stories, can be pushed to a slack channel, and even interacted with.
+You can divide the projects, Epics, stories, and tasks, and plan your work in sprints and versions.
+As the development team works on the tasks, they transition them between different statuses: “TODO”, “IN PROGRESS”, “QA”, and “DONE”.
+You can push these status changes, along with comments on the stories, to a Slack channel and actively engage with them there.

-- Now your changes in Jira are showing up in slack like messages in the channel.
+- Your changes in Jira will show up in Slack-like messages in the channel.

-- Here you can interact with the stories by adding comments, assigning the story to someone, or transitioning the story to a different status.
+- Now you can interact with the stories by adding comments, assigning the story to someone, or transitioning the story to a different status.

 Git – Bitbucket

-There are several popular git repository services on the market.
-The most famous being GitHub, recently bought by Microsoft.
-But because of the tight integration with Jira, we are using Bitbucket from Atlassian.
+There are several popular git repository services on the market – the most famous one is (Microsoft-owned) GitHub.
+Due to the seamless integration with Jira, our choice for version control is Bitbucket by Atlassian.

-Pull requests and merges to branches can be posted to a Slack channel so that you know exactly when the new code is available for review.
+Posting pull requests and branch merges to a Slack channel ensures precise awareness of when the new code is ready for review.

 Navigate to your repository on Bitbucket and find the Repository settings and Settings under SLACK.
 Here you can Add subscription and have bitbucket push messages to Slack.